 Pasta Dish in Restaurant: Range from €8.00-€15.00

 If you are spending 2 weeks in Italy or even longer you’ll probably get a bit bored of eating out all the time so be sure to check out the Supermarkets too.
 I found that hostels in Italy do have kitchens so you can make some meals yourself.
-Fruit is also very inexpensive, I recently bought 2 apples, 2 oranges, an avocado and a loaf of bread for €4.50!
+The fruit is also very inexpensive, I recently bought 2 apples, 2 oranges, an avocado and a loaf of bread for €4.50!
 I also got a huge piece of delicious Focaccia in a Spar Supermarket for €1.50.

 Tip: A lot of restaurants will add on a service charge so be aware of this to avoid unexpected costs.